 Face Covering Masks

 While transmission rates outside are lower, we feel that wearing masks reminds us all that things are different in this space.
-We require all those who can wear a mask to do so on nursery grounds.
+We welcome mask wearing on nursery grounds.
 Please be aware that some people are exempt.

-Staff will only be wearing masks during drop off and collection.
+Staff will only be wearing masks during drop off and collection if we have to step close to a parent to pass a child from arm to arm.
 We will not be wearing them during the nursery day.

 Avoid having to ring the doorbell.
 This is a place many other people may have touched, and we can’t clean it between uses.